Site closed due to weather conditions.

 Ice Cream Kiosk

 Treat yourself and try a delicious ice cream or Dole Whip(R), a soft-serve dairy-free frozen dessert in a range of flavours with fun topping options.
-Coffee, tea, hot chocolate, and a selection of cold drinks are also available all week from 10.30am to 4pm.

 Please be aware that opening times for the ice cream kiosk may vary depending on the time of year and weather conditions.